microeinhundert/radonis/packages/radonis/README.md

 **Things to keep in mind when working with HydrationRoots:**

 - HydrationRoots only accept a single child.
 If you want to hydrate multiple parts of your application, use multiple HydrationRoots instead.
-- All props passed to components inside HydrationRoots must be serializable.
+- All props passed to the direct child of an HydrationRoot must be serializable.
 - HydrationRoots cannot be nested.
 - Hydration will only take place once the HydrationRoot is in view.